-Sometimes, these electrical impulses are sent out faster than normal, causing sinus tachycardia, which often results in a heart rate of over 100 beats per minute.
+Sometimes, these electrical impulses are sent out faster than this typical rhythm, causing sinus tachycardia.
+This results in a heart rate of

-In some situations, sinus tachycardia is completely normal.
-For example, sinus tachycardia is expected during strenuous exercise or after being startled.
+In some situations, sinus tachycardia can be completely natural.
+For example, a fast heart rate is expected during strenuous exercise or after being startled.

 - anxiety or emotional distress